tempelaar-team/qclab-dev/docs/user_guide/quickstart/quickstart.rst

 The simulation object fully defines a quantum-classical dynamics simulation which is then carried out by a dynamics driver.
 This guide will walk you through the process of setting up a simulation object and running a simulation.

+The code in this page is implemented in the notebook `quickstart.ipynb` which can be found in the `examples` directory of the repository.

 Importing Modules
 ~~~~~~~~~~~~~~~~~